fs-c/v0/rrl/how-to-beat-the-dungeon-boss/chapter3.md

 "You were His son too back then.
 That was before He decided to smite you for being such a rebellious piece of tool!"

 "Bullcrap!
-He smited me you know why?....
+He smited me you know why?...
 Because he's full of shit!!!"

 Suddenly, a wave of hot invisible energy rippled across the entire café.
 It shook the very foundation of the two-story building, shattering every stained glass window available in the place.
-The people outside, even as far as three blocks away felt it too.
+The people outside, even as far as three blocks away, felt it too.

-Undeterred, the man in the suit just stared at him for a very long time.Those blue eyes could really kill if it wanted to.
+Undeterred, the man in the suit just stared at him for a very long time.
+Those blue eyes could really kill if they wanted to.

-"You've never changed at all Arnaud.
+"You never changed at all Arnaud.
 You always allow your emotions to get the best of you."
 The man averted his eyes away to check for his watch.
 His golden aura slowly retracting.
 So was Arnaud's.

 "Well then.
 Look at the hour.
 I didn't even notice that it was already time to leave.
 Thank you for the coffee.
 It was lovely.
 I'll see myself out."
-Eliaril straightened himself up, tidied his suit and fastened his jacket to a close.
+Eliaril straightened up, tidied his suit and fastened his jacket to a close.

 In just a few strides, the man already arrived next to the door.
-While twisting the knob, he looked over to his shoulder to give Arnaud one final look.
+While twisting the knob, he looked over his shoulder to give Arnaud one final look.
 "Stop resisting already, brother.
 You know you're going to fall eventually.
-I am our Father's sword now.
+I am our Fathers sword now.
 So, please watch out and take care of yourself until then... our dear Gargamelo.
 The First Deceiver.
 The Devourer of Infinite Light!"

 The door didn't have to open.
 There was no real need for it simply because the man in tux vanished already into thin air.